The Carnival of Rio de Janeiro is by far the most popular in the world.

 During the Carnival the whole city is on fire!

-It is filled up with people in colorful costumes dancing in every corner, amazing events to take part in, music everywhere and the lovely warmth of local population.
+It is filled up with people in colourful costumes dancing in every corner, amazing events to take part in, music everywhere and the lovely warmth of local population.

 Here you can see some incredible pictures.